livestorejs/livestore/website/src/content/docs/reference/Adapters/web-adapter.md

 LiveStore currently only support OPFS to locally persist its data.
 In the future we might add support for other storage types (e.g. IndexedDB).

 LiveStore also uses `window.sessionStorage` to retain the identity of a client session (e.g. tab/window) across reloads.

+## Other notes

+- The web adapter is using some browser APIs that might require a HTTPS connection (e.g. `navigator.locks`).
+It's recommended to even use HTTPS during local development (e.g. via [Caddy](https://caddyserver.com/docs/automatic-https)).